 - Responsibilities are assigned for implementing the plan according to the various divisions within the Board.
 Different program directors oversee various diseases and animal species.
-In addition to this, the Board has a separate division for oversight of imports and exports.
-Since all species move into and out of the state, there is overlap between each animal division within the Board and the import/export division.
-All import/export activities have been consolidated to this one division and this allows the staff of the separate animal divisions to be able to better concentrate duties on the disease programs within their specified species divisions.
-There is a Senior Veterinarian that acts to oversee all import/export activities, traceability initiatives, and work involving livestock auction markets and dealers.
-Another Senior Veterinarian has oversight of livestock sales and exhibitions and a third Senior Veterinarian oversees compliance.
-Due to the cross-cutting nature of animal disease traceability across disciplines, two other Senior Veterinarians, two Assistant Directors, and the Executive Director all assist to varying degrees with implementation of the animal traceability plans for Minnesota along with critical office support and field staff. - The State Veterinarian / Executive Director of the Board has been in her position since 2016, prior to this, executive management was in place for more than 10 years.
-In 2019, a new Commissioner of Agriculture was named in Minnesota.
+In addition to this, the Board has a separate division for oversight of ADT.
+Since all species move into and out of the state, there is overlap between each animal division within the Board and the ADT division.
+Most ADT activities have been consolidated to this one division and this allows the staff of the separate animal divisions to be able to better concentrate duties on the disease programs within their specified species divisions.
+There is a Senior Veterinarian that acts to oversee all ADT activities, traceability initiatives, and work involving livestock concentration points.
+Due to the cross-cutting nature of animal disease traceability across disciplines, the other Senior Veterinarians, two Assistant Directors, and the Executive Director all assist to varying degrees with implementation of the animal traceability plans for Minnesota along with critical office support and field staff. - A new State Veterinarian / Executive Director of the Board was appointed in 2023.
 The State Veterinarian / Executive Director of the Board meets with the Commissioner regularly to inform him about the Board and various important programs and initiatives.
 We have experienced a seamless transition with this important cooperating state agency.